Surprisingly Fun Things to Do in Chattanooga

 "We love to have visitors, we love to show off our town.
 We are very welcoming and passionate about our city, our arts, and our culinary.
 We always want to share that and [let] everyone enjoy what we enjoy on a regular basis."

-Given that she constantly uses "our" when talking about specific places, we can see that the first people to fall in love with this beautiful town are the locals themselves.
+It's easy to see that the first people to fall in love with Chattanooga are the locals themselves.